nodejs/node-v0.x-archive/doc/api/tls.markdown

 ### cleartextStream.authorizationError

-The reason why the peer's certificate has not been verified.
+The reason why the peer’s certificate has not been verified.
 This property becomes available only when `cleartextStream.authorized === false`.

 ### cleartextStream.getPeerCertificate()

-Returns an object representing the peer's certificate.
+Returns an object representing the peer’s certificate.
 The returned object has some properties corresponding to the field of the certificate.

 Example: